Xicnet/radioflow/app/nacionalrock/plugins/org.apache.cordova.file-transfer/doc/index.md

   - __params__: A set of optional key/value pairs to pass in the HTTP request.
 (Object)
   - __chunkedMode__: Whether to upload the data in chunked streaming mode.
 Defaults to `true`.
 (Boolean)
   - __headers__: A map of header name/header values.
 Use an array to specify more than one value.
 (Object)

+- __trustAllHosts__: Optional parameter, defaults to `false`.
+If set to `true`, it accepts all security certificates.
+This is useful since Android rejects self-signed security certificates.
+Not recommended for production use.
+Supported on Android and iOS. _(boolean)_

 ### Example

     // !!
-Assumes variable fileURI contains a valid URI to a text file on the device
+Assumes variable fileURL contains a valid URL to a text file on the device,
+    //    for example, cdvfile://localhost/persistent/path/to/file.txt

     var win = function (r) {
         console.log("Code = " + r.responseCode);